laureanray/todo-mean/README.md

 Go to [Web App](http://localhost:4200/) or type in `http://localhost:4200` in your browser.

 #### Api Endpoints
+You can try this by using cURL, Postman, or Insomnia. (or other http client)

 `[GET] http://localhost:3000/todo` get all the todos

 `[GET] http://localhost:3000/todo/id` get the todo that matches id